How to Reinstall Windows 10 for a Fresh Start [New Guide]

 Even if you have already backed up all your apps, there are still a few things you should consider before reinstalling:

-Main-process: How to Reinstall Windows 10
+Main Process: How to Reinstall Windows 10

-Once you have created a backup, recorded product key, and updated essential drivers, you can reinstall Windows 10 in the following ways:
+Once you have created a backup, recorded the product key, and updated essential drivers, you can reinstall Windows 10 in the following ways:

-Reinstall Windows 10 Using Reset Option
+Reinstall Windows 10 Using the Reset Option

 Windows 10 has a feature called Reset This PC.
 Using this feature, you can keep your personal files or remove them to reinstall Windows 10.
 It is the simplest method that doesn’t require any additional downloads.
 The process is as: